 In 2016, The Sports Business Journal selected Harris as a “Game Changer;” a national recognition of selected female sports executives.

-Harris came to the Ivy League Office after seven years at Ice Miller, LLP, based in Indianapolis.
-At Ice Miller, she served as senior counsel and co-chair for Ice Miller's Collegiate Sports Practice and worked with the firm’s college and university clients on variety of matters related to athletics.
+Harris came to the Ivy League office after seven years at Ice Miller, LLP, based in Indianapolis.
+At Ice Miller, she served as senior counsel and co-chair of the Collegiate Sports Practice and worked with the firm’s college and university clients on a variety of matters related to athletics.

-She is the author of several articles on issues related to intercollegiate athletics and has made presentations at numerous NCAA, NACUA and Division I conferences and seminars.
+She is the author of several articles on issues related to intercollegiate athletics and has made presentations at numerous NCAA, NACUA, NACWAA and Division I conferences and seminars.

-Harris is a graduate of the Duke University School of Law, where she served as editor of the Duke Law Journal.
+Harris is a graduate of the Duke University School of Law, where she served as an editor of the Duke Law Journal.
+Her student note, “Does the NCAA Play Fair?
+A Due Process Analysis of NCAA Enforcement Regulations” was published in the Duke Law Journal.
 She also received a Bachelor of Arts degree, magna cum laude, from Duke.

 She is married to Max Harris, a native of Washington, Kansas.
 The couple has two children, twin daughters Alexandra (Alex) and Vanessa.